revisit-studies/study/typedocReadMe.md

 # Components

 Components are where study-specific content goes.
-ReVISit currently supports four types of components:
+ReVISit currently supports five types of components:

 * **Markdown Files** contain formatted text, including links, images, embedded videos, etc. They are useful for introductions, consent forms, help pages, etc.
 * **Images** can be used as stimuli directly.